Forests Commission Victoria: Inquiries, indecision and inertia

-1900s – Royal Commission findings
+1900s

 Field staff, Forest Branch, Lands Department, 1900.
 Later in 1925, Mr W. J. Code (sitting second row – third from left) was appointed Chairman of the Forests Commission.
 Also Joshua Semmns (back row – third from left) was the father of E. J. Semmens – Principal of the Victorian School of Forestry, 1928–51.
 Source: "Fraternity of Foresters".

 In 1900 State forests were still commonly regarded by the general public, and by most of their parliamentary representatives, as the inexhaustible "wastelands of the Crown" and ready for disposal via alienation into freehold property for the purposes of agricultural settlement.

 For nearly 50 years there had been Government inquiries, three independent reports from D'A. Vincent (1887), Perrin (1890), Ribbentrop (1895), the Royal Commission (1897–1901) together with impassioned speeches and separate pieces of legislation calling for the conservation of the states forests which had all been brought unsuccessfully before the Victorian Parliament.
 It was not until the former British colonies combined in 1901 to become the states of a Federal Australia that a Victorian Forest Bill was finally passed.